marcelbeumer/react-blueprint/README.md

 - Not to use JSX based Redux containers
 - Not to use JS based CSS (yet)

+## Concerns with current setip

+- Redux async actions need to manage their own asynchronicity and that's hard.
+When it calls `dispatch(otherAction())` it has to know if the other action is async or not to garantuee being able to return a single promise when doing server rendering.
+Better would be if redux would manage resolving all dispatched actions and provide a single callback.

 ## Browser debugging

 Enable [debug](https://www.npmjs.com/package/debug) output by executing `localStorage.debug = '*'` and reloading the page.
 See the [debug documentation](https://www.npmjs.com/package/debug#browser-support) for more information.